PampX/FORMATION_Deep_Reinforcement_Learning/md2.md

 It evaluates “how good this action is in this state”, taking into account future consequences.

 Useful for deciding which action to take, as it distinguishes between the various possible actions.

+## Monte Carlo: learning at the end of the episode
+update the value function from a complete episode, and so we use the actual accurate discounted return of this episode.

+## Temporal Difference Learning: learning at each step
+update the value function from a step, and we replace Gt, which we don’t know, with an estimated return called the TD target